Isham Jalil

-Ir.
-Hizatul Isham bin Abdul Jalil (هيذاتول اشعام بن عبدالجليل, /ms/; born 11 June 1976) or more commonly known as Isham Jalil, is a Malaysian politician who was a member of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition.
+Hizatul Isham bin Abdul Jalil (هيذاتول اشعام بن عبدالجليل, /ms/; born 11 June 1976) or more commonly known as Isham Jalil, is a Malaysian politician who is a member of the Malaysian Islamic Party (PAS), a component party of the Perikatan Nasional (PN) coalition.
 He is a former Member of the UMNO Supreme Council from June 2022 to December 2023, and has previously served as the Information Chief of UMNO from November 2022 to March 2023.

 Early life and education

 Born in Hospital Besar Kuala Lumpur and raised in Selangor, Isham is the third child of seven siblings and was brought up in a low-income family.
 His father had to juggle various jobs to make ends meet where he had worked as a gardener, truck driver and night market trader to raise his family.
 Despite all the adversities, Isham was a hardworking student where he excelled with straight A's throughout his schooling days.
 Isham studied at Sekolah Alam Shah.

 He eventually received a scholarship to study for his bachelor's degree in engineering abroad where he graduated at the University of Bristol.
 Isham then furthered his postgraduate studies at Ivy League universities where he completed his first master's degree in Public Policy (MPP) in Political Economy and Development with a minor in Law from Harvard University, and a second master's in Business Administration (MBA) in Finance from The Wharton School, University of Pennsylvania.
 At Harvard, Isham Jalil wrote a book titled "Malaysia Beyond 2020: Ideologies and Institutions for Growth" where it is currently archived in the Harvard University library.